WE'RE EMPOWERING GIRLS

 Our goal?
 To economically empower girls, especially girls of color, by enabling them to enter a traditionally white male industry that pays high wages.

-Today our original Y Girls Code club members are still active, recently attending the Syntax Code & Craft technology conference where they were mentored by women in the tech industry, representing YWCA.GC at events like local parades, visiting the local police department to learn how they use technology to keep Charleston safe, and attending the premiere of the historic blockbuster Black Panther.
+Today our original Y Girls Code club members are still active, together attending the Syntax Code & Craft technology conference where they were mentored by women in the tech industry, representing YWCA.GC at events like local parades, visiting the local police department to learn how they use technology to keep Charleston safe, and attending the premiere of the historic blockbuster Black Panther.

 Next, we launched three new Y Girls Clubs for elementary school girls: a second club at Sanders-Clyde, and new clubs at Morris Brown A.M.E.
 Church and Charleston Progressive Academy.
-And now, in spring 2019, we're launching six more Y Girls Code clubs.
+In spring 2019, we launched six more Y Girls Code clubs.
 We've just launched five more for the autumn of 2019.
 Next, we plan to widen our clubs' age groups to include high school girls.